 Sabarimala temple darshan timings

-Sabarimala Temple, one of the most visited pilgrimage sites in India, is open to devotees only during specific times of the year.
+The Sabarimala Temple timings are crucial for visitors, as the temple opens only during specific periods.
 Find the Darshan timings in the table below.
 The temple is also open during the first five days of every Malayalam month.
 During this time, the Darshan timings are from 4:00 am to 11:00 pm.
-The ticket price for the Darshan is INR 50, and it can be booked online or purchased at the temple.
+The ticket price for the Darshan is INR 50, and you can do Sabarimala online bookings or it can be purchased at the temple.

 Darshan Type | Details | Timing | Entry Fees |